mbeddr/mps-platform-docs/src/doc/docs/reference/debugging.md

 - Where stores MPS user-specific files (configuration, caches, plugins, logs, and so on)
     - [Default IDE directories](https://www.jetbrains.com/help/mps/2020.1/tuning-the-ide.html#default-dirs)

+!!! question "How do I debug action maps?"

+  Set a breakpoint in `CellActionExecutorFinder`.

 # General Blog posts